 This barbecue aioli is perfect as a classic dipping sauce for your sweet potato fries, regular potato fries like with my adobo fries, loaded fries, roasted potatoes & other veggies, and also your veggie chips.
 They also pair great with my mung bean burgers!

-Is it cold outside?
-No worries!
 This is also great to use as a sauce for your bowls, such as in this Vegan Poke Bowl with Easy Marinated Tofu recipe.

 Close-up of a spoon with smoky barbecue aioli dripping down into a small white ramekin.